zedarus/zedarus-tool-kit/README.md

  ```

 - If you need to know when new data was applied from cloud, listen to `Zedarus.ToolKit.Settings.IDs.Events.CloudSyncFinished` event
-- Remember to enable iCloud support in Xcode with iCloud Documents support
+- :exclamation: **Xcode**: Remember to enable iCloud support in Xcode with iCloud Documents support
-- Important: sometimes Xcode switches off document support for iCloud, even though iCloud is still turned on.
+- :exclamation: **Xcode**: Sometimes Xcode switches off document support for iCloud, even though iCloud is still turned on.
 Make sure to check and correct that!

 ### Remote Data